Happy Valley Casino Reveals Full Table Game Line-Up Ahead Of 2026 Opening

 New Name And Logo

-The venue will officially open as Happy Valley Casino, SC Gaming LLC announced earlier this year, unveiling a logo inspired by the valleys and mountains of central Pennsylvania.
+SC Gaming LLC announced earlier this year that the venue will officially open as Happy Valley Casino.
+The company unveiled a logo inspired by the valleys and mountains of central Pennsylvania.

 Eric Pearson, CEO of SC Gaming, said the branding “pays homage to the rich history, picturesque landscapes and enduring spirit of the Happy Valley community that we are proud to be a part of”.